craftworkgames/website/docs/features/collections/collections.md

 // bag is now [15, 16] with a capacity of 4
 ```

-Notice in the example when we removed index position 1 (the second element, value 8) with `RemoveAt`.
-When an item is removed the bag will reposition the last element into the removed spot.
-This is to prevent us from needing to move every element in the bag.
+Notice in the example when we removed the the second element (value 8) with `RemoveAt(1)` the last item (value 16) moved to it's place.
+This is because when an item is removed the `bag` will reposition the last element into the removed spot.
+This is to prevent the code from needing to move every element in the bag.
 Meaning, **_do not count on the order of the items in the bag!_**

 This happens again when we use `Remove` to look for a specific VALUE in the bag, and remove that item.
 15, the last element is swapped into the removed spot.